Tuesday, December 31, 2024

 Samh 9.28.1342 20:00

-Beritha, as usual, was going through the day’s messages, when one of them alone seemed to interest her.
+Beritha, as usual, was going through the day’s messages when one caught her interest.
 Her finger hovered over the message for a moment.
-Suddenly, she paused.
+Then she pulled the finger back without opening it.

-“I will not,” she said quietly to herself.
-“I have not been paid.
-I will not toil for unfulfilled promises.
+“I won’t,” she said quietly to herself.
+“I haven’t been paid.
+I won’t toil for unfulfilled promises.
 I’ll let Miss Abaledina get this as it is.
-If my mistress's plans are foiled, so much the better.
-Either I shall be well paid the next time, or if there is reproach and revenge, I have only to reveal one of my many secrets."
+If this foils my mistress’ plans, so much the better.
+Either I shall be better paid the next time, or if there is reproach and revenge, I’ll reveal one of my many secrets to the right people.”

 Letting the message continue untouched, she closed the app.

-“Here is a message from my son," said the Lieutenant as he sat in the main sitting room perusing his com-tab.,
+“Bah!
+Here’s a message from my son,” the Lieutenant said as he sat in the main parlor, perusing his com-tab.

 The Lieutenant glanced over his message with the sharp, quick eye of a man of business.
 But Abaledina noted his face grew a shade paler, and he became agitated as he proceeded.

-“Twelve hundred-thousand-notes—four of them belonging to—," he slowly repeated in a voice scarcely above a whisper and his eyes fell on Abaledina before he broke off.
-She looked at him puzzled, and he quickly shook himself before continuing.
-"Bah!
-I trust this is not the beginning of a series of misfortunes for me.
-A dozen such losses would ruin me."
+“Twelve hundred-thousand-notes—four of them belonging to—” he slowly repeated in a voice scarcely above a whisper.
+His eyes fell on Abaledina before he broke off.
+She looked at him, puzzled, and he quickly shook himself before continuing.
+“Bah!
+I trust this isn’t the beginning of a series of misfortunes for me.
+A dozen such losses would ruin me.”

-Mrs. Gillfillian had been dozing in an easy chair by the fire, but at the word “ruin," she opened her eyes and terrified demanded, "What is in ruins?”
+Mrs. Gillfillian had been dozing in an easy chair by the fire, but at the word “ruin,” she opened her eyes in terror and demanded, “What is ruined?”

-"No, no—it is you who have been dreaming," vociferously shouted her husband, who was seldom angry, except with the loss of money.
-"I tell you, madam," he continued, "that some reduction must be made to our finances.
-I do not choose for the world to learn about this loss, so we will dismiss any servants as can be spared: Jeanilotta's maid, for instance.
+“No, no—it’s you who have been dreaming,” her husband shouted wildly.
+He was seldom angry except with the loss of money.
+“I tell you, madam,” he continued, “that we must find some way to reduce our budget.
+I don’t want the world to learn about this loss, so we will dismiss the servants that can be spared: Jeanilotta’s maid, for instance.
 Beritha can serve you both.
-The new footman whom you hired yesterday must go and with him the chauffeur.
-Do not argue with me.
-It will have no effect, and tears will be utterly useless.
-If this is discovered, I will lose all my business!"
+The footman you hired yesterday must go and with him the chauffeur.
+Don’t argue with me.
+It won’t have any effect, and tears will be utterly useless.
+If anyone discovers this shortfall, I’ll lose all my business!”

-“Uncle," interrupted Abaledina, who had lost interest in the conversation when he had started ranting at his wife about finances.
-During his display, she instead chose to read the message in her inbox.
+“Uncle,” interrupted Abaledina.
+She had quickly lost interest in the argument when he had started ranting about finances.
+During his display, she instead read the message from Eriath.
 “Uncle, may I have your permission to read a few lines from my message?
-It is from Eriath, and you may as well hear it at once if you will."
+It is from Eriath, and you may as well hear it at once.”

-“You may read it if you will, but I don’t care to hear his nonsense."
+“You may read it, but I don’t care to hear his nonsense to you.”

 “I don’t think you will call it such once you have heard it:

-“It is no easy task, Abaledina, to bring misery upon the head of one so beautiful and good, but I trust that you will not utterly reject my sympathy.
-My sorrow over causing you pain is deep and sincere.
-However, you would not wed me, Abaledina, surely you would not, while my heart secretly longs for another.
-I still and will always give you a brother's love, but that feeling has destroyed every desire for any dearer—”
+It's no easy task for me to bring misery upon the head of one so beautiful and good, but I trust you won’t utterly reject my struggling feelings.
+The sorrow I feel for causing you pain is deep and sincere.
+However, you would not wed me—surely you would not when my heart does not feel anything in that way for you and secretly longs for another.
+I still and will always give you a brother’s love, but that feeling has destroyed—

-“Stop!” sternly exclaimed Lieutenant Gillfillian.
+“Stop!”
+Lieutenant Gillfillian sternly exclaimed.
 “The boy is infatuated with another and temporarily insane.
-And, yes, that is the same nonsense he wrote to me in a post script of the message I received: ‘I cannot fulfill my engagement—my heart is not in it.”
-It is supremely ridiculous.”
+And, yes, that is the same nonsense he wrote to me in a post script of the message I received: ‘I can’t fulfill my engagement—my heart isn’t in it.’
+It is all supremely ridiculous.”

-“Uncle,” said Abaledina, mildly, after waiting a moment, for him to calm, “Eriath is not alone in these sentiments.
-I do not love him.
-I do not wish to marry him."
+“Uncle,” Abaledina said mildly, after waiting a moment for him to calm, “Eriath is not alone in these sentiments.
+I don’t love him.
+I don’t want to marry him either.”

 “You, too!” he said, looking at Abaledina with a strangely mingled expression of anger and surprise.

-Here the conversation was interrupted by a something between a groan and a shriek from Mrs. Gillfillian.
+Here, the conversation was interrupted by something between a groan and a shriek from Mrs. Gillfillian.
 Abaledina sprang to her aunt while her uncle condescended to press the button to summon her maid.

-“Your mother has had many shocks.
+“Your mother had several shocks at once.
 Eriath and I have called off our engagement, and your father plans to dismiss several servants, including your maid.”

-"Well, papa,” she flew at her father in a rage, “what is this you are going to do?
-I shall not let Adela go.”
+“Well, papa,” she flew at her father in a rage, “what is this you are going to do?
+I won’t let Laleda go.”

 “She must go.
-Beritha will wait upon you," he replied firmly.
+Beritha will wait upon you,” he replied firmly without looking up from his messages.

-“My maid shall not go.
-You have my word for it." continued Jeanilotta, who having been idolized from childhood was far more accustomed to obey her own dictates instead of the commands of her parents.
-She then summoned Adela to come to her.
+“My maid won’t go.
+You have my word on it,” continued Jeanilotta, who had been venerated from childhood and was more accustomed to obeying her own dictates instead of her parents’ commands.
+She summoned her maid.

-“Adela,” she said as soon as the maid entered, “do you acknowledge any other masters or mistresses than myself?”
+“Laleda,” she said as soon as the girl entered, “do you acknowledge any other masters or mistresses than myself?”

 “Do I pay you well?”